-a.
+- a.
 The Commonwealth has the right to terminate the Agreement for any of the following reasons.
-Termination shall be effective upon written notice to the CHC-MCO and in accordance with the Agreement terms.

-- 1) TERMINATION FOR CONVENIENCE: Upon 120 days written notice, the Commonwealth may terminate the Agreement for its convenience if the Commonwealth determines termination to be in its best interest.
+Termination shall be effective upon written notice to the CHC-MCO and in accordance with the Agreement terms. - 1) TERMINATION FOR CONVENIENCE: Upon 120 days written notice, the Commonwealth may terminate the Agreement for its convenience if the Commonwealth determines termination to be in its best interest.
 The effective date of the termination will be the last day of the month in which the 120th day fall.
 The CHC-MCO shall be paid for services satisfactorily completed prior to the effective date of the termination, but in no event shall the CHC-MCO be entitled to recover loss of profits. - 2) NON-APPROPRIATION: The Commonwealth's obligation to make payments during any Commonwealth fiscal year succeeding the current fiscal year shall be subject to availability and appropriation of funds.
 When funds (state and/or federal) are not appropriated or otherwise made available to support continuation of performance in a subsequent fiscal year period, the Commonwealth shall have the right to terminate the Agreement.
 The CHC MCO shall be reimbursed for the reasonable value of any nonrecurring costs incurred but not amortized in the price of the supplies or services delivered under this Agreement.
 Such reimbursement shall not include loss of profit, loss of use of money, or administrative or overhead costs.
-The reimbursement amount may be paid for any appropriations available for that purpose - 3) TERMINATION FOR CAUSE: The Commonwealth may terminate the Agreement for default under Paragraph 16, Default or other cause as specified in the Agreement or by law, by providing written notice of default to the CHC-MCO and the CHC-MCO fails to cure the failure within 45 days of the notice or such longer time as may be approved by the Commonwealth.
-The Department will set forth in the grounds for the termination in the notice and will If it is later determined that the Commonwealth erred in terminating the Agreement for cause, then, at the Commonwealth's discretion, the Agreement shall be deemed to have been terminated for convenience under the Subparagraph 18.a.
+The reimbursement amount may be paid for any appropriations available for that purpose - TERMINATION FOR CAUSE: The Commonwealth may terminate the 3) Agreement for default under Paragraph 16, Default or other cause as specified in the Agreement or by law, by providing written notice of default to the CHC-MCO.
+Except as provided in Section X.A.2 of the Agreement. the Commonwealth will provide forty-five (45) days written notice setting forth the grounds for termination and provide the CHC-MCO with forty five (45) or such longer time as approved by the Commonwealth in which to implement a corrective action plan and cure the deficiency.
+If corrective action is not implemented to the satisfaction of the Commonwealth within the approved cure period, the termination shall be effective at the expiration of the approved cure period.
+If it is later determined that the Commonwealth erred in terminating the Agreement for cause, then, at the Commonwealth's discretion, the Agreement shall be deemed to have been terminated for convenience under the Subparagraph 18.a. - b.

-b.
 TERMINATION BY THE CHC-MC0.
 The CHC-MCO may terminate this Agreement upon 120 days advance written notice to the Commonwealth.
 The effective date of the termination will be the last day of the month in which the 120th days falls.